Independent Living Facilities in Sandstone, MN

 Seasonal Temperatures: Sandstone has a typical summer high of 80°F and a winter low of 0°F. And the yearly rainfall here is about 31 inches, while the snowfall is around 51 inch(es) on average.

 Air Quality: The Average air quality index rating is usually 88, which is higher than the national average of 58.The index rating at or below 100 is considered satisfactory.

-The health index of 77.6 indicates resourceful quality of healthcare services available for seniors, This index is lower than the state average of 79.7.
+The health index of 77.6 indicates resourceful quality of healthcare services available for seniors, This index is lower than than the state average of 79.7.
 The Sandstone hospitals cater their services to meet treatment requirements of seniors and people of all ages.
 Therefore, you can rest assured of getting the best possible care in Sandstone for any common or chronic health condition.